 Most editors prefer having writers who are already pretty good at writing mechanics.
 This is crucial if you plan on submitting your writing to publications or plan to have it published.
 That doesn’t mean you have to be one hundred percent perfect all the time.
 But, keeping typos and errors to a minimum is a must to become a better writer, especially a professional writer.

-Don’t Let Disappointment or Rejection Hold You Back from Writing
+Don’t Let Disappointment or Rejection Hold You Back

 Most successful writers will tell you that their favorite writing pieces are those that have are rejected the most.
 Unfortunately, rejection is part of any business.
 Rejection is especially brutal at times in the writing business.
 It’s not uncommon for dozens or even hundreds of publishers and editorial publications to turn the same piece down.